GameMakerLinux/GameMakerLinux/README.md

 * Editing events scripts
 * Visualisation of a room backgrounds
 * Reorder the resources in the tree view via drag-and-drop (not saved)
+* Saving the project file (only the "resources" field)
+* Renaming an object

 ## TODO